 Third Party Tools

-These websites provide capabilities for examining your DNA test results which go beyond that provided by the testing companies.
-To use them, you would download your raw DNA data file from your testing company and then upload the file to the Third Party Tool website.
+These websites and web browser extensions provide capabilities for examining your DNA test results which go beyond that provided by the testing companies.

 - dnaGEDcom.com – provides tools for DNA segment analysis.
 Also has tool to download Ancestry matches to Excel.